 - Horseradish tree (from the taste of the roots, which resembles horseradish),

-- Ben oil tree, or benzoil tree (from the oil which is derived from the seeds).
+- Ben oil tree, or benzoil tree (from the oil which is extracted from the seeds).

 Many parts of the moringa plant are edible.

 Peoples around the world is eating fresh moringa leaves in may vary form.
 Moringa leaf powder is ideal source of vitamin B, vitamin C, vitamin K, manganese, protein, among other essential nutrients.
 The leaves are cooked and used like spinach.

 Moringa seeds removed from mature moringa pods, which are eaten like peas or roasted like nuts, contain high levels of vitamin C and moderate amounts of B vitamins and dietary minerals.

-The immature moringa seed pods, called “drumsticks”, are commonly consumed in India and South Asia.
+The immature moringa seed pods, called “drumsticks”, are commonly know in India and South Asia.
 Moringa pods possess good source of rich dietary fiber, potassium, magnesium, and manganese.

 Mature moringa seeds kernels yield 30%–40% edible oil called as ben oil, which has high concentration of behenic acid.
 The refined moringa oil is clear and odorless, and resists rancidity.
-The moringa seed cake remaining after oil extraction may be used as a organic fertilizer or as a flocculent to purify water.
+The moringa seed cake remaining after oil extraction may be used as an organic fertilizer or as a flocculent to purify water.
 Moringa seed oil has been used as a potential biofuel source.